DineshMahendran-2001/Google-webpage/README.md

 # Google Webpage

 # Project Description
-This project is a static clone of the Google homepage, created using HTML and CSS.
+This project is a static copy of the Google homepage, created using HTML and CSS.
 The purpose of this project is to replicate the design and layout of the official Google homepage, showcasing my skills in front-end development and responsive design.

 # Features
 - Static Design: The project mimics the appearance of the Google homepage, including its layout and styling.